Skip to content

 WATCH A VIDEO TRIBUTE TO PROF. LANDSMARK

-This seminar will bring together architects, urban designers, and policy practitioners to explore how built infrastructure, from government buildings to public plazas, shapes civic engagement and public service delivery.
+How do the physical environments we design enable or constrain democratic participation?
+This seminar brings together architects, urban designers, and policy practitioners to explore how built infrastructure, from government buildings to public plazas, shapes civic engagement and public service delivery.

 March 10th | 5:00-7:30 PM ET | East Village 17th Floor | Register here